wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 summary: Set up the Tanzu Observability tile and monitor your environment.
 ---

-[VMware Tanzu Application Service](), previously known as Pivotal Cloud Foundry, is a popular platform for building cloud-native applications.
+[VMware Tanzu Application Service](https://tanzu.vmware.com/application-service), previously called Pivotal Cloud Foundry, is a popular platform for building cloud-native applications.

 This doc page explains:
 * How to install and configure the Tanzu Observability by Wavefront nozzle from Tanzu Ops Manager.
+A nozzle is a component dedicated to reading and processing data.
-* How to access the Tanzu Application Service integration, and what you can do there.
+* How to access the Tanzu Application Service integration from Tanzu Observability, and how you can examine the data that came from Tanzu Application Service using dashboards and charts.

 {% include important.html content="This document is for the Tanzu Application Service nozzle version 4.0 and later.
 Earlier versions are [documented here](https://docs.pivotal.io/wavefront-nozzle/3-x/). " %}